-I obtained my Master's degree in Computer Science at Simon Fraser University, advised by Dr. James Delgrande.
+I obtained my Master's degree in Computer Science at Simon Fraser University.
 My MSc research focused on belief change, which is an area of knowledge representation concerned with updating knowledge bases in light of new information.
 I developed a Python package called Equibel to make it easier for researchers to experiment with belief change in multi-agent systems.

 I received my BSc in computer science from Simon Fraser University in Winter 2014, and my Master's in 2016.

 As a Canadian, I enjoy salmon, maple syrup, and their combination (salmon candy)!
 I also like sports based on water in different physical phases: swimming, skating, and skiing.
 As a music-lover, I support the Vancouver Symphony Orchestra and the Vancouver Opera.
 I myself play the saxophone and the guitar.